Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 A few miles away is the Ram Jhula which is very similar in construction built much later in the 1980s, but is longer at 750 feet connecting Swarg Ashram (west bank) to Sivananda Ashram (east bank).

-Both these ‘Jhulas’ offer a wonderful eyeshot of the majestic Himalayan mountains rising up from the valley all around.
+Both these ‘Jhulas’ offer a wonderful eyeshot of the majestic Himalayan mountains rising from the valley all around.

 4. Parmarth Niketan Ashram

 The largest ashram in the city of Rishikesh, is fondly frequented by countless devotees and followers irrespective of religion, gender and nationality from across the globe.
-Founded by Pujya Swami Shukdevanandji Maharaj in 1942, its beautiful gardened establishment stands on the banks of Ganga inviting everyone into its pure and sublime atmosphere.
+Founded by Pujya Swami Shukdevanandji Maharaj in 1942, its beautiful gardened establishment stands on the banks of the Ganga inviting everyone into its pure and sublime atmosphere.

 Besides, other mandatory day-to-day happenings include a Ganga aarti beyond sunset, and also ayurvedic and natural health care for those in need.
 Every person who exercises the taught principles in this ashram, based on ancient Indian knowledge of the sciences, with intense devotion leaves with feelings of enhanced inspiration and confidence to lead their lives.